 Time is money

 An article in the Spectator a few years ago backs this up.
 The piece focuses on the work of George Saumarez Smith, a partner at classical architects ADAM Architecture.
 While classicism never went away, it did become unfashionable for a period.
 That’s the great thing about classicism.
-You never know what you’ve got until it’s gone, and eventually it comes back in favour once we all realise how ghastly the alternatives are.
+You never know what you’ve got until it’s gone, and like the style of Arts and Crafts design, eventually it comes back in favour once we all realise how ghastly the alternatives are.

 To achieve the quality that authentic classical design demands you have to design and make it properly in the first place; with passion, by hand, and with meticulous care.
 And herein lies the problem.
 To create the level of detail needed to pull off a fine classical or traditional interior requires time.
 And lots of it.
 And time doesn’t come cheap.
 This doesn’t sit well with shareholders looking to make a fast buck.
 So they turn to automation.
 And automation doesn’t like detail.

-We are inspired by beautiful details and intricate techniques from great periods of classical English architecture.
+We are inspired by beautiful details and intricate techniques from great periods of classical English architecture, as showcased in many examples of Arts and Crafts kitchen design.
 While we embrace technologies which make us more efficient, we retain a wide range of traditional hand skills because many methods have yet to be improved by technology.
 When it comes to the integrity of our furniture, we do not believe in taking shortcuts.
 Ever.

 Throughout our 30 years of designing and making rooms that sit comfortably alongside period architecture, we’ve seen numerous examples of well-made cabinetry let down by their maker’s failure to get the finishing right.